thiagotts/parilis/README.md

 Parilis is built in a generic way to enable developers to create solutions for specific database products.
 The current version provides an [implementation for MS SQL Server databases](https://github.com/thiagotts/parilis/tree/master/SqlServer).
 In order to create solutions to other types of databases, you must provide implementations for the [interfaces in the Core project](https://github.com/thiagotts/parilis/tree/master/Core/Interfaces).
 Please refer to the MS SQL Server solution for a real example.

+## Roadmap

+Check the [project's roadmap](https://trello.com/b/dfrQlizZ) to keep track of what is going on.

 ## License

 The MIT License (MIT)